-Why I Write for Free?
+Why do I Write for Free?
 I’ll save the punch lines for my detractors – 1. because nobody will pay for it.
-2. the cover picture has a bench that I sat on for two hours; seated are how many people will read this.
-3. all the people that did read anything I wrote in the past are 6-feet under, just like Mr. Proffitt.
+2. The cover picture has a bench that I sat on for two hours; seated are how many people will read this.
+3. All the people who did read anything I wrote in the past are 6 feet under, just like Mr. Proffitt.
 If you can’t laugh at yourself, you’d never survive in the blogging world where 80% of every new blog started fails.
 95% quit or write a post once a year at most.
 My new motivation (I’m joking) after eight years of this is that I have nothing more to lose; that is Why I Write For Free!

 I searched on Google to see if anyone has ever used this title for a blog post and, surprisingly, I only found one.
 The article was written in 2013 on a ‘now-closed HuffPost Contributor platform.’
 The location notes that ‘Contributors control their own work and post freely to our site.’
 The platform was shut down in 2014, the same year I started ironically.
 Good luck finding any other place that promotes writing for free nowadays.
 The author has a blog where she has made 8 posts total in the last 3 years, none in the past year.